-# Debian and Ubuntu apt-get install qemu-utils # CentOS yum install qemu-img
+# Debian and Ubuntu sudo apt-get install qemu-utils # CentOS sudo yum install qemu-img

 With the required utilities installed, convert the VMware image to RAW format with the command below.
 Replace <VMware image> with the name of your VMware virtual disk file and the <RAW image> with what you wish to call the new image file.

 qemu-img convert -f vmdk -O raw <VMware image>.vmdk <RAW image>.img